kennethfreeflow/kennethlng.github.io/_projects/2018-07-08-wizards-duel-ar.md

 ---
 title: "Wizards' Duel AR"
-subtitle: 'Unity, GameSparks, ARCore'
+subtitle: 'Real-time, multiplayer augmented reality mobile game'
 date: 2018-07-08 00:00:00
 description: Two or more players battle each other in real-time using magic spells and shields in augmented reality.
+Made with Unity, GameSparks, and ARCore.
 featured_image: '/images/projects/wizards-duel-ar/CoverAlt@0.5x.png'
 ---